louis-pvs/plaincraft/ideas/PB-composition-definition.md

 2. Provide a checklist for metric hypothesis, fallback states, and Storybook/Playbook assets.
 3. Offer guidance on linking compositions to roadmap cards and status reports.

+## Process

+1. Partner with Lane A to catalogue required units and dependency relationships.
+2. Draft the checklist + template block, then validate against existing compositions (`C-profile-form-composed`, etc.).
+3. Publish the Playbook entry, add links to Storybook examples, and run guardrail lint.
+4. Notify Lane D backlog pilots to adopt the definition during intake reviews.

 ## Acceptance Checklist

 - [ ] “Metric hypothesis” checklist captured with example questions.